saasbook/hw-rails-intro/README.md

     Please type 'yes' or 'no':

 Is the app running on Heroku?
-No, because just as we ran `rake db:setup` to do first-time database creation locally, we must also cause a database to be created on the Heroku side:
+No, because just as we ran `rake db:migrate` and `rake db:seed` to do first-time database creation locally, we must also cause a database to be created on the Heroku side:

+`heroku run rake db:migrate`
-`heroku run rake db:setup`
+`heroku run rake db:seed`

 Now you should be able to navigate to your app's URL.  `heroku open` opens your browser to that URL in case you forgot it.